snap-stanford/miner-data/Utils/README.txt

 --db_edge_file:          Name of output file tsv for a specific dataset; contains a list of <snap id>\t<dataset_specific_entity_id>
                          Defaults to output_dir/miner-<src_mode_name>-<dst_mode_name>-<dataset_id>-<dataset>-<date>.tsv
 --snap_id_counter_start  Start assigning snap ids from this integer value; this number MUST be greater
                          than any id found in the full crossnet file.
+If not specified, finds the max id in the full_crossnet_file.
 --skip_missing_ids       Flag; If any of the ids in the input tsv do not have snap ids (which are fetched from
                          the src and dst files), skip the line and continue parsing the data.